armkeh/principles-of-programming-languages/README.md

 ## September

   - September 23
+    The completed version of notes 2 is now uploaded.

+  - September 23
     There has been a change to the `isDigitList` question in homework 2.
     Please review that question.
 (For those who may have already completed it, reversing the list should adapt your current solution